DGretta/Music/modular/instruo_csl_guide.md

 ---

 **Bottom Line:** Cs-L isn't just a complex oscillator - it's a **West Coast synthesis processor** that transforms simple CV into rich harmonic complexity through mathematical wavefolding relationships.
 Every patch teaches you something new about how complex oscillator synthesis really works.
-As the **synthesis brain of Phase 2 ecosystems**, it transforms organic breathing, controlled chaos, and artificial intelligence into unified West Coast musical mathematics.
+As the **synthesis brain of Advanced ecosystems**, it transforms organic breathing, controlled chaos, and artificial intelligence into unified West Coast musical mathematics.

 ---